Domain Model

 - property weights

-Canonical state weights for this zone.
+Canonical period weights for this zone.

-- property num_states
+- property num_periods

 Number of distinct states for this zone.